ansys/pystk/doc/source/api/ansys/stk/core/graphics/ITimeIntervalDisplayConditionFactory.rst

 ITimeIntervalDisplayConditionFactory
 ====================================

-.. py:class:: ITimeIntervalDisplayConditionFactory
+.. py:class:: ansys.stk.core.graphics.ITimeIntervalDisplayConditionFactory

    object

    Define an inclusive time interval that determines when an object, such as a primitive, is rendered based on the current animation time .

-.. py:currentmodule:: ansys.stk.core.graphics
+.. py:currentmodule:: ITimeIntervalDisplayConditionFactory

 Overview
 --------